Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 Zepbound/Mounjaro (tirzepatide) injection: Take your missed dose as soon as possible within 4 days (96 hours) of the missed dose.
 If more than 4 days have passed, skip it and take your next dose on the regularly scheduled day.
 (Source: Zepbound prescribing information, Eli Lilly)

-Daily oral medications (Rybelsus, Wegovy tablets): Skip it and take the next one at your regular time the following day.
+Daily oral medications (Rybelsus, Wegovy tablets) and daily gum formats: Skip it and take the next one at your regular time the following day.

 "Can I Switch from Semaglutide to Tirzepatide (or Vice Versa)?"